 Note: Mohs scale represents the mineral hardness of a material surface.
 The tile's surface resistance to wear and tear helps in reduced repair and replacement.
-The selected tile should comply with ASTM C1895 for Mohs hardness value.
+The selected tile should comply with ASTM C1895 (additional info: or EN 15771 Vitreous and porcelain enamels - Determination of surface scratch hardness according to the Mohs scale) for Mohs hardness value.